Why Are Matcha Bowls So Expensive?

 While some everyday tea bowls are affordable, others can cost hundreds or thousands of dollars.
-Behind their simple appearance lies a rich story of tradition, symbolism, and artistic value that makes each bowl not just a tool but a cultural treasure.
+Behind their simple appearance lies a rich story of tradition, symbolism, and artistic value, making each bowl not just a tool but a cultural treasure.

 One of the primary reasons for the high cost of matcha bowls is the time-intensive process behind their creation.
 Many chawans are handcrafted by Japanese artisans trained for decades.